Azure/azure-sphere-samples/Samples/AzureIoT/README.md

 The sample requires the following software:

-- Azure Sphere SDK version 19.09 or later.
+- Azure Sphere SDK version 19.10 or later.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
-Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) if necessary.
+Install [the Azure Sphere SDK Preview](https://docs.microsoft.com/azure-sphere/install/install-sdk) for Visual Studio or Windows if necessary.
 - An Azure subscription.
 If your organization does not already have one, you can set up a [free trial subscription](https://azure.microsoft.com/free/?v=17.15).

 ## Preparation